ZoneMinder/zmNinja/www/lib/filelogger/README.md

 ## LICENSE

-Cordova File Logger is licensed under the MIT Open Source license.
+Ionic File Logger is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.